 Play and Stay on the Way

 No more packing and unpacking just check in one time to one of our areas many upscale, yet moderately priced lodging facilities for two nights and in three days you will be able to see all three, yes three National Parks with an easy drive each day of 90 minutes or less each way.
+If driving is not an option, Crossroads Tours and Limo Service provides Shuttle Service to and from Yosemite National Park

 You will also find yourself as the British say “spoilt for choice” at the beginning or the end of the day when you have to make decisions on where to eat.
 No lining up at high priced concession stands or being limited on choice here!
 Choose from all your favorites, or sample some of the areas amazing family owned and operated options utilizing freshly grown produce often handpicked that day.